mcsps/use-cases/istio/DAY-2.md

 ## Grafana

-There are many Grafana dashboard available for Istion.
+There are many Grafana dashboard available for Istio.
 Want to mention here the [Istio Control Plan Dashboard](https://grafana.com/grafana/dashboards/7645) which works out of the box.
 Easy to add as explained in [Rancher Docs](https://rancher.com/docs/rancher/v2.5/en/monitoring-alerting/guides/customize-grafana/):